Arash-Barabadi/Small_Autonomous_Mobile_Robot/Mechanical_Drawings/CAD&STL_Caster_Wheel_Spacer_files/readme.md

 # Caster Wheel Spacer
-### as the robot needs to be stable, it's decks are requred to be parrallel to the ground.
-For this I needed to design a simple spacer beteen caster wheel and the deck to compensate this height difference:
+### As the robot needs to be stable, its decks must be parallel to the ground.
+For this, I designed a simple spacer between the caster wheel and the deck to compensate for the height difference.
 <img width="1080" height="1192" alt="image" src="https://github.com/user-attachments/assets/321e8782-35f1-4994-a0a9-2c19ef0fca02" />

 ### The 3D printed spacer: